MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementUserPfxCertificate.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserPfxCertificate>`: Entity that encapsulates all information required for a user's PFX certificates.
+`BODYPARAMETER <IMicrosoftGraphUserPfxCertificate>`: Entity that encapsulates all information required for a user's PFX certificates.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[CreatedDateTime <DateTime?>]`: Date/time when this PFX certificate was imported.
   - `[EncryptedPfxBlob <Byte[]>]`: Encrypted PFX blob.
   - `[EncryptedPfxPassword <String>]`: Encrypted PFX password.